PhoenixTales/phoenix-docs/mechanics/attributes.md

 ![Orc HUD example Fists](/_img/mechanics/HUD/HUDOrcSlave.png)

-And since we add Madness as a seperate attribute in the sense of "negative Willpower", as described above, we also will new dedicated Madness Symbols:
+And since we add Madness as a seperate attribute in the sense of "negative Willpower", as described above, we also have new dedicated Madness Symbols:

 ![New Madness Symbols](/_img/mechanics/HUD/HUDMad2.png)